Volkswagen Crafter: e-Crafter

 In September 2016, Volkswagen unveiled the e-Crafter all electric van at the IAA Commercial Vehicles show in Hanover.
 The concept e-Crafter has a 43 kWh battery that delivers an estimated range of 129 mi.
 The van payload is rated at 1,709 kg, and cargo space is listed at 11.3 cubic meters.
 The e-Crafter has a 100 kW and 290 Nm electric motor, and top speed is limited to 80 km/h.
-The electric van is production ready, and retail deliveries were slated for 2017.
+The electric van was production ready, with initial retail deliveries slated for 2017.

 Grand California

 At the 2017 IAA Frankfurt Motor Show, Volkswagen presented the California XXL motorhome concept, based on the Crafter.
 The 6.2 m long vehicle has a standing height of 2.2 m and is equipped with underfloor heating.
 The production version was named Grand California and the model went on sale in 2019.
 It is the larger version of the Volkswagen Transporter based Volkswagen California.